Terry Gou, seeking Taiwan presidency, resigns as Foxconn board member | Politics

 Terry Gou, seeking Taiwan presidency, resigns as Foxconn board member

+The election is happening at a time of increased tensions between Taiwan and China, with Beijing regularly mounting military drills near the island, prompting concerns of possible conflict.
+Gou has repeatedly accused the DPP of courting war with China, which claims the island as its own territory, with an antagonistic stance towards Beijing.

 The DPP-led government, and Lai, have repeatedly offered talks with China but been rebuffed, as Beijing views them as separatists.
-Gou has this week been trying to unify the opposition against the DPP, but so far no agreements have been reached.
+Gou, one of Taiwan's most high-profile business figures internationally, has this week been trying to unify the opposition against the DPP, but so far no agreements have been reached.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)